-Hiking Masada in sunrise is a spectacular experience that should not be missed in Israel.
+Hiking Masada at sunrise is a spectacular experience that should not be missed in Israel.

 HIKING MASADA IN SUNRISE

 THIS POST MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ MY DISCLAIMER FOR MORE INFO.